softdevteam/krun/README.md

 `rdpmc` and `rdmsr` is strictly a ring 0 operation).
 The kernel must also be configured to be tickless on all CPU cores except the boot core.

-Instrcutions and source code can be found here: https://github.com/softdevteam/krun-linux-kernel
+Instructions and source code can be found here: https://github.com/softdevteam/krun-linux-kernel

 #### Benchmarking on a Stock Linux Kernel